Density and non-density of $C^\infty_c \hookrightarrow W^{k,p}$ on complete manifolds with curvature bounds: Introduction

-As illustrated in \cite[Proposition 4.7]{Pigola_ArXiv}, if $M$ supports \eqref{CZ(p)} then $W^{2,p}(M)=W_0^{2,p}(M)$ (while the converse is not always true; see Theorem A and the subsequent discussion in \cite{MV}).
+while the converse is not always true; see Theorem A and the subsequent discussion in \cite{MV}.
 Therefore, counterexamples to the density of $C^\infty_c(M)$ in $W^{2,p}(M)$ have to be searched among those manifolds that do not support \eqref{CZ(p)}.
 The existence of such manifolds has first been proved in \cite{GuneysuPigola,Li}.
 However, in these constructions the curvature is not lower bounded.
-Very recently, the first example of a complete non-compact manifold with non-negative sectional curvature on which \eqref{CZ(p)} fails, at least for $p>n$, has been presented in \cite{MV} by L. Marini and the third author.
-Their example confirms a strong indication suggested by a work by G. De Philippis and J. N\'u\~nez-Zimbron, \cite{dePNZ}, where it is proved that it is not possible to construct a Calder\'on-Zygmund theory on compact manifolds with constants depending only on a lower sectional curvature bound.
-Note that the strategy introduced in \cite{dePNZ}, based on a vanishing theorem for the gradient of harmonic functions at sharp singular points of an $\RCD$ space, will be crucial in our proof.
+Very recently, the first example of a complete non-compact manifold with non-negative sectional curvature on which \eqref{CZ(p)} fails for $p>n$ has been presented in \cite{MV} by L. Marini and the fourth author.
+Their example confirms a strong indication suggested by a work by G. De Philippis and J. N\'u\~nez-Zimbron, \cite[Cor.
+1.3]{dePNZ}, where it is proved that for $p>n$ it is not possible to construct a Calder\'on-Zygmund theory on compact manifolds with constants depending only on (a diameter upper bound and) a lower sectional curvature bound.
+The same trick that allows us to deduce Theorem \ref{th_striking} from Theorem \ref{Counterex} also enables us to extend the above mentioned results in \cite{MV,dePNZ} to the full range $p>2$:

+\begin{corollary} For any $p>2$, there exists a complete $n$-dimensional Riemannian manifold $Q$ with $\Sec \ge 0$ that does not satisfy \eqref{CZ(p)}.
+Precisely, if $M^2$ is a $2$-dimensional manifold as constructed in \cite{MV}, and if $Y^{n-2}$ is a compact manifold with $\Sec \ge 0$, then one can take $Q = M^2 \times Y^{n-2}$. \end{corollary}